 A Graduate Certificate in Communicable Disease provides foundational education in public health, with an emphasis on monitoring and controlling spreadable diseases of the human population.

-Topics student examine in communicable disease courses include epidemiology fundamentals, communicable disease, consumer engagement, qualitative research, and biostatistics...
+Topics student examine for this in-demand specialisation include epidemiology fundamentals, communicable disease, consumer engagement, qualitative research, and biostatistics...
 READ MORE

-Graduate Certificate in Health Analytics courses may cover topics such as measuring health system performance, data visualisation and visual analytics, biostatistics, and health risk models.
+A Graduate Certificate in Health Analytics course may cover topics such as measuring health system performance, data visualisation and visual analytics, biostatistics, and health risk models.

-The mathematical courses provide useful knowledge of health analytics, though further study may be needed to specialise in this quite technical field...
+The mathematical course provides useful knowledge of health analytics, though further study may be needed to specialise in this quite technical field...
 READ MORE

 A Graduate Diploma in Public Health might offer the ideal amount of learning for you.
 Comprised of 8 subjects, the course is halfway in duration between a graduate certificate and masters.
 You can earn the qualification over 16 months of part-time study online.